275 words

 to be at its best.

-But must be divided.
+But it must be divided.

 It’s better, this way.